Lisa Havilah

-Lisa Havilah is the CEO of the Museum of Applied Arts and Sciences (MAAS) in Sydney, Australia.
+Lisa Havilah is the CEO of the Museum of Applied Arts & Sciences (MAAS) in Sydney, Australia.
 She has previously directed various arts centres in Sydney, including Carriageworks and Campbelltown Arts Centre.

 Early life and education

-Havilah grew up on a dairy farm in Berry, NSW.
+Havilah grew up on a dairy farm in Berry.
 She attended Bomaderry High, But was "disengaged and uninterested".
 She has said that her passion for art was influenced by her ceramicist mother.
 She studied painting and creative writing at art school.
 Due to her father's influence she also studied law, which she has said gave her "a different level of discipline".

 Career

 At the age of 21, she and her then boyfriend, now husband, ceramicist Glenn Barkley, managed to find a space and get funding from a youth arts grant, Wollongong Council and BHP to create a new gallery, which they ran for four years.

 Havilah was Assistant Director of Casula Powerhouse Arts Centre from 1998 to 2004, and the inaugural Co-Director of Project Contemporary Artspace, Wollongong, New South Wales.

 Havilah was Director of Campbelltown Arts Centre from 2005 to 2010, during which time visitor numbers to the centre increased from 30,000 to 190,000 per year, the highest attendance figures for a New South Wales cultural centre outside of metropolitan Sydney.

 In 2011, Havilah was announced as the new CEO of Carriageworks.
 Havilah was responsible for the evolution of Carriageworks into a multi-arts venue, playing host to up to 100 projects a year which included contemporary theatre, dance, visual arts, music, film and fashion and hosting corporate events.
-During her time at Carriageworks, she created partnerships with major events such as Sydney Festival, Vivid Sydney, Mercedes-Benz Fashion Week Australia (as of 2021 Afterpay Australian Fashion Week) and Sydney Contemporary, as well as expanding the program to include major food events, and visitor numbers grew from 110,000 in 2010, to 1.32 million in 2017.
+During her time at Carriageworks, she created partnerships with major events such as Sydney Festival, Vivid Sydney, Australian Fashion Week and Sydney Contemporary, as well as expanding the program to include major food events, and visitor numbers grew from 110,000 in 2010, to 1.32 million in 2017.

 In November 2018, she announced her resignation from Carriageworks to take up the role of CEO of the Museum of Applied Arts and Sciences (MAAS), starting in January 2019.
 She became the fourth head of MAAS in 5½ years, who reports to the Minister, manages 197 staff, and is responsible for the care of more than half a million artefacts of interest from a range of fields, including science, engineering, music and fashion.
 At the time, it was intended that the collections of the Powerhouse Museum (part of MAAS) would be moved in its entirety from its inner-city suburb of Ultimo to a new building in Parramatta, far away from the city centre.
 (However, after the move evoked much public controversy, on 4 July 2020 it was decided to keep and renovate the Ultimo building instead of demolishing it and relocating its collections, and build an additional venue in Parramatta with reduced floor space.)